juanmanuel0963/golang_aws_terraform_jenkins/README.md

 ## 	Deploy through Terraform

+Below you will find the steps to make infrastructure and executable code changes in the "Dev" and "Test" environments in AWS using the command line and Terraform.

 Before running the deployment, we must build the executable files for each of the microservices.
 We do this by executing steps 1 to 3.

 Step 1: Delete executable files.